List of Altair Inspire Customers

 Each quarter our research team identifies companies that have purchased Altair Inspire for 2D/3D Simulation from public (Press Releases, Customer References, Testimonials, Case Studies and Success Stories) and proprietary sources, including the customer size, industry, location, implementation status, partner involvement, LOB Key Stakeholders and related IT decision-makers contact details.

-Companies using Altair Inspire for 2D/3D Simulation include: CRRC, a China based Transportation organisation with 165715 employees and revenues of $32.32 billion, Alstom, a France based Manufacturing organisation with 86039 employees and revenues of $21.32 billion, Doppelmayr Seilbahnen, a Austria based Manufacturing organisation with 3335 employees and revenues of $1.05 billion and many others.
+Companies using Altair Inspire for 2D/3D Simulation include: CRRC, a China based Transportation organisation with 165715 employees and revenues of $32.32 billion, Alstom, a France based Manufacturing organisation with 86039 employees and revenues of $21.32 billion, Doppelmayr Seilbahnen, a Austria based Manufacturing organisation with 3335 employees and revenues of $1.05 billion, Gimatic, a Italy based Manufacturing organisation with 125 employees and revenues of $44.0 million and many others.

 Contact us if you need a completed and verified list of companies using Altair Inspire, including the breakdown by industry (21 Verticals), Geography (Region, Country, State, City), Company Size (Revenue, Employees, Asset) and related IT Decision Makers, Key Stakeholders, business and technology executives responsible for the software purchases.